HorlogeSkynet/archey4/README.md

 #### Step 4 (optional) : Standalone building

 > Some years ago, Archey was a simple and unique Python file.
-> Project evolved, and now it's a proper module.
+> Project evolved, and now it's a Python package.
 > Some procedures below walk you through several ways of building Archey as a standalone program.

 ```bash